-- A group presentation detailing the petroleum perspectivity of the study area, including common risk segment maps for a variety of play types. - A recommendation for future exploration activity. - A compilation (Facies Atlas) of sedimentary geobodies that could form potential fluid reservoirs (for hydrocarbons, CCS, aquifers etc), that summarises their diagnostic criteria, sedimentary structures, dimensions, petrophysical properties and relationship to surrounding deposits.
-Examples of architectural elements include mouthbar; channelbodies; aeolian dune etc.)
+- a group presentation detailing the petroleum perspectivity of the study area, including common risk segment maps for a variety of play types; - a recommendation for future exploration activity; - a compilation (Facies Atlas) of sedimentary geobodies that could form potential fluid reservoirs (for hydrocarbons, carbon capture and storage - CCS, aquifers, etc.), that summarizes their diagnostic criteria, sedimentary structures, dimensions, petrophysical properties and relationship to surrounding deposits (examples of architectural elements include mouth bar, channel bodies, aeolian dunes, etc.)

-3.3 Student learning outcomes - Utah Fieldtrip and VFT
+3.3 Student learning outcomes - Utah field trip and VFT

 The second trip of the academic year is to Utah.
-The virtual version of the trip ran twice because lockdown occurred mid-way through the academic year, learning outcomes and deliverables include the same student learning outcomes as the traditional trip.
-On completion of the VFT students will be proficiently in understanding:
+The virtual version of the trip ran twice, because lockdown occurred mid-way through the academic year; learning outcomes and deliverables include the same student learning outcomes as the traditional trip.
+On completion of the VFT students should be proficient in understanding the following:

-- 1. depositional systems in rift basins with special reference to the key elements of petroleum systems. - 2. sequence stratigraphy of shallow marine and paralic depositional systems, including understanding the importance of depositional process in controlling reservoir architecture and distribution. - 3. field development planning in a shoreface/estuarine depositional system. - 4. the distributive fluvial systems (DFS) model as a predictive exploration tool in fluvial systems. - 5. how to identify and the significance of large sandstone-dominated meander-belt systems. - 6. how intrusive igneous can effect petroleum systems, with analogues for the West of Shetland area and the Norwegian Atlantic margin. - 7. salt-related fluvial systems and the interplay of depositional systems and changes in accommodation. - 8. extensional tectonics and relationships between zones of fault interaction and their reservoir impacts. - 9. the geological evolution of central Utah from the Permian to the present day.
+- 1. depositional systems in rift basins with special reference to the key elements of petroleum systems; - 2. sequence stratigraphy of shallow marine and paralic depositional systems, including understanding the importance of depositional process in controlling reservoir architecture and distribution: - 3. field development planning in a shoreface/estuarine depositional system; - 4. the distributive fluvial system (DFS) model as a predictive exploration tool in fluvial systems; - 5. identification and the significance of large sandstonedominated meander-belt systems; - 6. how intrusive igneous can effect petroleum systems, with analogues for the West of Shetland area and the Norwegian Atlantic margin; - 7. salt-related fluvial systems and the interplay of depositional systems and changes in accommodation; - 8. extensional tectonics and relationships between zones of fault interaction and their reservoir impacts; - 9. the geological evolution of central Utah from the Permian to the present day.